Environment matters: stronger magnetic fields in satellite galaxies: Acknowledgements

 \section{Acknowledgements}

 We thank Kandaswamy Subramanian for useful discussions about the velocity structure function.
-RB is supported by the UZH Postdoc Grant, grant no. FK-23116 and the SNSF through the Ambizione Grant PZ00P2\_223532.
-Fvdv is supported by a Royal Society University Research Fellowship (URF\textbackslash R1\textbackslash191703).
+Furthermore, we thank the anonymous referee for a constructive report that helped to improve the paper.
+RB is supported by the UZH Postdoc Grant (grant no. FK-23116) and the SNSF through the Ambizione Grant PZ00P2\_223532.
+FvdV is supported by a Royal Society University Research Fellowship (URF\textbackslash R1\textbackslash191703).